 - Some caregivers may resent the atmosphere of mistrust created by the presence of cameras.

 - Cameras may inhibit the genuine friendship that might otherwise develop between caregivers and your loved one.

 - Caregivers may refrain from simple gestures like hugging and holding hands—gestures that can mean so much to a resident unable to visit with family members—out of concern that those gestures might be misinterpreted if filmed.

-- Proper incontinence care and bathing in the resident’s room may be impeded by both the legal requirement enforcing a resident’s right to privacy and dignity and the resident’s resistance based on his or her awareness of the filming
+- Proper incontinence care and bathing in the resident’s room may be impeded by both the legal requirement enforcing a resident’s right to privacy and dignity and the resident’s resistance based on his or her awareness of the filming.

 If your loved one has been abused or neglected, rely on a full-service law firm dedicated to vindicating the rights of nursing home residents.

 At Slater & Zurz, we take the rights and concerns of nursing home residents and their families seriously.
-We understand a family’s need for reassurance that a loved one is receiving proper care.
+We understand a family’s need for reassurance that a loved one receives proper care.
 If your loved one has suffered abuse or neglect while under the care of a nursing home, call or email our team to schedule a free consultation to discuss your loved one’s case.
 One of our nursing home abuse lawyers will evaluate your claim and suggest the best path forward.
 We’re here to serve your legal needs with compassion, determination, and the proven ability to win.